 I knew the way that she was treating us was not right, and at the same time, I knew that she had to be ill in her mind to do what it is that she was doing to us and so I decided to protect her, instead of turning her in – and in protecting her over time, I was able to get my brothers away from my mother.

 I feel that I need to end this blog by asking you to please not hate my mother.
-Because I love her. ￼Living with an alcoholic for a father and a mother who had severe posttraumatic stress disorder and major depression￼ has made me a very empathetic person towards people.
+Because I love her.
+Living with an alcoholic for a father (who is now sober) and a mother who had severe mental illness has made me a very empathetic person towards people.
 Because I know that God never planned His child’s life to go the way that my mothers life went.
-And I know that God never wanted me to almost meet my death several times by the woman He chose to be my mother.￼￼ And so behind every person that is angry, behind every person that struggles in life, I see God in them even more and I want to be closer for them to see the beauty that God sees in them when they cannot see it in themselves.￼
+And I know that God never wanted me to almost meet my death several times by the woman He chose to be my mother.
+And so behind every person that is angry, behind every person that struggles in life, I see God in them even more and I want to be closer for them to see the beauty that God sees in them when they cannot see it in themselves.

 My blog is named Reality Meets Faith because when your reality meets Faith, there is nothing that cannot be done.
 There is nothing that cannot be turned around.
 I am a living witness that you can go through hell and back several times and still come out standing by God’s side, knowing that He was there with you all along.